Chart Color Schemes

 AreaSearch assessment of residential development activity positions Parmelia among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Parmelia averaged approximately 54 new dwelling approvals annually over the past five financial years, totalling an estimated 274 homes.
-As of FY-26, 51 approvals have been recorded.
-Historically, between FY-21 and FY-25, an average of two new residents per year was associated with each dwelling constructed.
-This suggests a balance between supply and demand, supporting stable market dynamics.
+Parmelia averaged approximately 54 new dwelling approvals each year over the past five financial years, totalling an estimated 274 homes.
+In FY-26 so far, 51 approvals have been recorded.
+Historically, about two new residents per year per dwelling constructed were observed between FY-21 and FY-25, suggesting a balanced supply and demand dynamic.
+The average construction value for new properties was $340,000.

-Recent construction comprises approximately 92.0% standalone homes and 8.0% townhouses or apartments, maintaining the area's suburban identity with a concentration of family homes suitable for buyers seeking space.
-The location has about 115 people per dwelling approval, indicating an expanding market.
-According to AreaSearch's latest quarterly estimate, Parmelia is expected to grow by 464 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, offering favourable conditions for buyers and potentially supporting growth beyond current population projections.
+The location has around 115 people per dwelling approval, indicating an expanding market.
+According to AreaSearch's latest quarterly estimate, Parmelia is projected to grow by approximately 463 residents through to 2041.
+At current development rates, new housing supply should comfortably meet demand, potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development